 Why Choose Fertility SA?

 At Fertility SA, we are a highly specialised unit of dedicated professionals that care for you from the day you seek help, to the day you no longer need us.
 We are acutely aware of the anxiety associated with infertility.
 We also understand the concerns and fears associated with the treatments to overcome infertility.
-The reality is that your situation may not be as bad as you believe.

 We won’t truly know until we have all the science at hand.
 We also don’t want to create a sense of false hope.
 What we can promise is that our dedicated team of specialists and support staff will do everything in our professional power to find a way forward to fulfilling your dream of having a baby, irrespective of what others have told you in the past.